Banská Bystrica: Places of interest

 Most buildings enclosing the square and in the nearby streets are well-preserved Gothic, Renaissance, and Baroque noblemen's mansions and wealthy burghers' residences.
-The most interesting among them are the Benicky House and the Thurzo House, the latter hosting a museum with a regional archaeological collection and remarkable Gothic frescos.
+The most interesting among them are the Benicky House and the Thurzo House, the latter hosting a museum with a regional archaeological collection and Gothic frescos.
 Most of the buildings in the center have been transformed into luxury stores, restaurants, and cafes.
 SNP Square itself was completely reconstructed in 1994.

 The museum located at the Memorial of the Slovak National Uprising contains a large military collection, including an open-air exhibition of World War II tanks, artillery, aircraft, and armored trains.

-Banská Bystrica has also a large network of marked hiking trails all around the city.
-In wintertime, it attracts fans of cross-country skiing and downhill skiing, as there are a number of ski resorts close to the city, including the Donovaly resort famous for dogsled racing.
+Banská Bystrica also has a large network of marked hiking trails all around the city.
+In wintertime, it attracts fans of cross-country skiing and downhill skiing, as there are several ski resorts close to the city, including the Donovaly resort famous for dogsled racing.

 Town castle

-The oldest part of Banská Bystrica is town castle at the edge of SNP Square.
+The oldest part of Banská Bystrica is the town castle at the edge of SNP Square.
 It is enclosed within what has remained of its original fortifications − a barbican protecting the main gate, three bastions, and part of the walls.
-The town castle served as the town's administrative center and it also protected the king's treasury.
+The town castle served as the town's administrative center, and it also protected the king's treasury.
 The Parish Church (Slovak: Farský kostol) of the Assumption of the Virgin Mary built in the Romanesque and Gothic styles contains precious Gothic altars and sculptures.
 One of the altars was carved by the famous Master Paul of Levoča.
 The church was built in the 13th century.
 It is still surrounded by remnants of its ancient cemetery.
 The neighboring Church of the Holy Cross was built in 1452 by the Slovak burghers as a counterpart to the Church of the Virgin Mary that then acquired the attribute German.
 The Matthias House (Slovak: Matejov dom) was built in 1479 as a five-story late-Gothic structure with a Gothic portal and stone console balcony.
 It served as a temporary residence of King Matthias Corvinus and his Queen Consort Beatrix.
-The Renaissance Old Town Hall, dated from 1500, has been transformed into an art museum.
+The Renaissance Old Town Hall, dating from 1500, has been transformed into an art museum.